-The chain rule is the derivative rule for a function inside another function.
-If one quantity depends on a middle step, and that middle step depends on xx, the total rate of change comes from multiplying those two changes together.
+The chain rule is the method for differentiating a function nested inside another function.
+When one quantity depends on a middle step, and that middle step depends on xx, the total rate of change is the product of the two layer-by-layer changes.

 ddxf(g(x))=f(g(x))g(x)\frac{d}{dx} f(g(x)) = f'(g(x)) \cdot g'(x)